hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

         To define your own OPE estimator, use :class:`BaseCumulativeDistributionOPEEstimator`.

-        Basically, the common inputs for each functions are ``reward_scale`` (np.ndarray indicating x-axis of cumulative distribution function) and the following keys from ``logged_dataset`` and ``input_dict``.
+        Basically, the common inputs for each function are ``reward_scale`` (np.ndarray indicating x-axis of cumulative distribution function) and the following keys from ``logged_dataset`` and ``input_dict``.

         (logged_dataset)